 Don’t get trapped.

-If you’re a coach, or you’re a chess parent helping your kids, use this method.
-It’s very important to instill a fighting spirit.
+If you’re a coach or a chess parent helping your kids, use this method.
+It’s essential to instill a fighting spirit.

 Challenge them whenever you feel they resigned too early.
 And if they fail to win even 1 out of 10 – no mercy!